Ryusei-0407/dotfiles-template/README.md

 # Template for getting started with dotfiles

 > This is for Mac OS users; other operating systems are not covered.
+> Be careful not to push your account's private key or password!!

 ## file structure